sanjayjonckheere/iN_iS_Tee_One/README.md

 Let’s take 2 flattened vectors representing features of the input space.
 The dot product gives us information about the relation between them.
 It shows us how similar they are.

+In other words, the closer the 2 vectors are, the smaller the angle and the more similar they are.
+The smaller the value of the angle, the bigger the cosine (because of trigonometry...), so —>

 * The lesser the product = the more different the learned features are.
 * The greater the product = the more correlated the features are.